panzertm/uschikasse/Readme.md

-# FG-VIng - Getränkekasse
+# FG-Uschi - Getränkekasse
 This is a fork of the neat fsikasse.
-Mainly it was optimised for the use case of the "Fachgruppe Verkehrsingenieurwesen" at the University of Stuttgart.
+Mainly it was optimised for the use case of the "Fachgruppe Umweltschutztechnik" at the University of Stuttgart.
+Readme will be updated soon, as there are some updates to the repo itself.

 ## Description